The Apostle John wrote in First John 1:8, If we say that we have no sin, we deceive

 You can be forgiven of all your sins no matter how many they are

-or how great they are.
+done or how great they are.
 That is a wonderful message.
-It is the message of the
+It is the message of

-to any sin for any reason.
-That is why John wrote in the first part of chapter
+acceptance to any sin for any reason.
+That is why John wrote in the first part

 But of course, in our minds and in our hearts we keep going back